simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

 ```
 The connected grid will flash 2 times quickly.

-**Important**: When you plug in the second grid:
+**Important**: When you plug in the second grid (while sequencer is STOPPED):
 1. Plug in the missing grid
 2. **Automatic detection** happens within seconds
+3. First grid is NOT reconnected (skipped)
-3. Grid flashes 2 times to confirm
+4. Second grid flashes 2 times to confirm
+5. Configuration is saved automatically
-4. Grid immediately starts working - no further action needed
+6. Both grids immediately work - no further action needed

+**If sequencer is running**:
+1. Stop the sequencer first
+2. Then plug in the second grid
+3. Or send MIDI stop after plugging it in

 ### 2 Grids Connected (Normal)
 ```